a solo traveler in a red jacket peers into the expanse of the lamar valley in yellowstone national park

 What’s right about this

-These folks are not wrong.
+First off, these folks aren’t wrong.
 Having a big telephoto can pay big dividends.
 There is a lot of wildlife that could be spotted at great distances, like across valleys, or on distant mountain slopes.
-If you go with a proper photo safari outfitter, your guides will astound you at what they can spot in this American wilderness.
+If you go with a proper photo safari outfitter, your guides will astound you with what they can spot in this American wilderness.

 The issues with big primes

-Again, they’re great to have, and no doubt will enable the photographer to get more photos and perhaps even better photos when uses.
+Again, big primes are great to have and will undoubtedly enable you to get more and perhaps even better photos when used.
 However, it’s worth mentioning that they come at a cost.
-Financially, yes, but also in versatility and flexibility.
+Financially, yes, but also in terms of versatility and flexibility.

 a ram big horn in yellowstone national park provides a great profile photo

-Prime lenses are those that simply do not have any zoom capability.
-Thus, you are “stuck” at whatever focal length they offer.
-You cannot “zoom out” from 600mm if something is coming closer to you.
-Oftentimes those pro photographers that use such lenses will also carry a second camera body with a 70-200mm or 24-105mm.
+Prime lenses simply do not have any zoom capability.
+Thus, you’re stuck with whatever focal length they offer.
+You can’t zoom out from 600mm if something is coming closer to you.
+That’s why pro photographers who use such lenses will often carry a second camera body with a 70-200mm or 24-105mm.

-The other issue as that some great wildlife photography is had while walking on trails or snowshoeing through the forest (in winter only, obviously).
-Carrying something that weights 10-15 pounds and is the size of a mailbox can hinder ones ability to “get out there.”
+The other issue is that there’s some great wildlife photography to be had while walking on trails or snowshoeing through the forest (in winter only, obviously).
+Carrying a camera and lens combo that weighs 10–15 pounds and is the size of a mailbox can hinder one’s ability to “get out there.”

-So, while a big prime is a fantastic lens for Yellowstone, is it “the best” lens for you?
+So, while a big prime is a fantastic lens for Yellowstone, is it the best lens?
 Probably not.

 a bison is fully covered in snow and sitting down next to a small river